 With a proper preparation of the concrete, the high grade paints can give you 5-7 years of life and moisture cure epoxies can last 7-10 years before they wear through.

 Each product will detail installation instructions and expected coverage, but you should expect 100-200 sqft a gallon of coverage, and application can usually be done with a 3/8" nap roller.

 With an epoxy floor, your base coat can take the color flakes discussed in the next question.
 If you use also a quality polyurea topcoat, you can extend the base coat life by a few years.

 Paint and water based epoxies cost $100-200 a gallon, and higher quality epoxies are $150-$250 a gallon.

 That depends on your budget and expectations.
 Flakes are not required, but bring some value to your project.

 Big box stores and local paint stores have color flakes available.
-There is only one major company making color flakes, so, you where you get them is really only going to impact your price and color selection, quality is really all the same.
+There are only two companies making color flakes, so, you where you get them is really only going to impact your price and color selection, quality is really all the same.